FreimanVS/csvXlsxExamples/README.md

 mvn clean package
 Put the csvtoxlsx.jar and csvtoxlsx-jar-with-dependencies.jar from the "target" directory in the csvToXlsx directory.
-Put .csv files into the "in" directory.
+Put .csv files into the "csvToXlsx/in" directory.
-Double click on start.cmd will create the xlsx file in the "out" directory.
+Double click on start.cmd will create the xlsx file in the "csvToXlsx/out" directory.